 A machine operator resume should clearly demonstrate a candidate’s understanding of production procedures and machine operation.
 Machine operators should have excellent communication skills and an understanding of the importance of teamwork.

-Here are the sections you will find in our machine operator resume sample:
+Here are the sections you will find in our machine operator resume sample and that you need to include in yours:

 - The resume header